fran-penedo/coverage/README.md

 # K-Lookahead CRH controller demo

-To start the demo, go to http://fran-penedo.github.io/coverage/ Source code can be found at http://github.com/fran-penedo/coverage-control-sim/.
-Don't report bugs, suggestions or feature requests in this repository, do that in the coverage-control-sim one.
+To start the demo, go to http://fran-penedo.github.io/coverage/.
+Source code can be found at http://github.com/fran-penedo/coverage-control-sim/.
+Don't report bugs, suggestions or feature requests in this repository, do so in the coverage-control-sim one.

 ## User Guide